 As a service dog trainer, I temperament test puppies and keep them with me until they go to their new guardians for bonding, then they return to me at around 4 months old to begin learning specific tasks.
-I sleep with puppies at the beginning of their first stay with me while also teaching them to love their crate or ex-pen during waking hours, eventually transferring them to a crate or dog bed right next to mine.
+I sleep with puppies at the beginning of their first stay with me and during waking hours, I keep them with me confined to whatever room I’m in with a puppy gate, closed door or ex-pen.
+When they feels safe and secure, they can be transferred to the ex-pen or dog bed, right next to mine.

 I realize that for some of you, sleeping with a puppy for the first two to three weeks after you bring them home may be completely out of your comfort zone.
 That is okay and understandable.
 There are still ways to help your new puppy adjust without locking them in a crate.
 You can take the top off the crate, putting cushy blankets in so you can reach the puppy when they awaken in the night, touching them quietly while soothing them back to sleep.
 You can make a bed for you and your puppy on the floor, snuggling together before moving back to your bed when it’s time.